thisdot/starter.dev/starters/express-apollo-prisma/README.md

 - `cd` into your project directory and run `npm install`.
 - Make sure you have `docker` & `docker-compose` installed on your machine.
 - Create a `.env` file and copy the contents of `.env.example` into it.
-- Run `npm run infrastructure:start` to start the database and the Redis instances.
+- Run `npm run infrastructure:up` to start the database and the Redis instances.
 - Run `npm run start` to start the development server.
 - Open your browser to `http://localhost:4001` to see the API documentation with the existing endpoints.